Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Remember, you will not go to jail on for a DUII charge if you enter and successfully complete the diversion program.

 I really don't want to go to jail.
-Is there anyway to avoid jail time?
+Is there anyway to avoid jail time for an DUII conviction?

-For a first DUII conviction in Multnomah County you may be eligible for an "expedicted DUII plea" which allows you to avoid jail time altogether if you complete a series of steps in the first 60 days after a guilty plea.
+For a first DUII conviction in Multnomah County you may be eligible for an "expedited DUII plea (sometimes known as an X-plea)" which allows you to avoid jail time altogether if you complete a series of steps in the first 60 days after a guilty plea.
 If you elect this option, 80 hours of community service is substituted for your jail time.
+However, if you fail to do your community service in a timely manner you may end up with 30 days in jail.

 I am licensed to drive in a state other than Oregon and I was cited for a DUII in Oregon.
 Will my driver license be suspended?